bruno686/2021winter/README.md

   - Review the words （5，6，7，8），Dictation of CET-4 words（9，10，11，12）on 2.5.（✔）
   - Review the words （9，10，11，12），Dictation of CET-4 words（13，14，15，16）and Listen the words "geology" and "zoology" on 2.6.（乄）
 - The composition score is stable above 25.
+  - The first composition is completed on 3.1
 - The spoken English score is more than 25.

 #### Cultivation target